intel/edge-developer-kit-reference-scripts/automation/OS/Ubuntu24/README.md

 2. Configure `autoinstall_24.04.yaml` file according to your needs.
     > Reference link: https://canonical-subiquity.readthedocs-hosted.com/en/latest/reference/autoinstall-reference.html

+    > *NOTE: All the installation are run as root. 'user' account creation only happen after system reboot.
+Hence you not able to use 'user' account to do installation/configuration.

 3. To generate image, run following command.
 Replace the ISO link if needed.
     ```bash